sambody/mockup-presentation/README.md

 I want to keep this a simple tool, but I think the following things would be useful:

-- change the browser url when clicking next / prev, so that a specific url/image can be bookmarked and/or sent...
+- Optionally change the browser url when clicking next / prev, so that a specific url/image can be bookmarked and/or sent...
-- ... and then when reaching that url, one would directly see that particular image (all this as an option)
+- ... and then when reaching that url, one would directly see that particular image;
-- abililty to see all images at once as clickable thumbnails (shouldn't be too hard if the images are already in the page)
+- Abililty to see all images at once as clickable thumbnails (shouldn't be too hard if the images are already in the page - or add separate thumbnails by hand, which can be cropped differently)
 - ~~Let jquery build the divs surrounding the images automatically on page load~~ Done
 - A script (python?) that takes all the images in a folder, and builds the mockup presentation, like other static gallery generators.
-May not be worth the effort...
+May not be worth the effort, as it is so easy to add the images...

 I'm no jquery wizard, so we'll see.
 Maybe with a little help of ... you ?